Complaints Policy-Full School

 3 Management of Complaints

-3.1 Complaints Co-ordinator: the Headmaster has appointed the Deputy Head to be responsible for the co-ordination and administration of the Complaints Procedure.
-If the Complaints Co-ordinator is unavailable or is the subject of the complaint, his/her duties will be carried out by the Head or another senior member of staff.
+3.1 Complaints Co-ordinator: the Headmaster has appointed the Vice Principal (Operations and Pastoral) to be responsible for the co-ordination and administration of the Complaints Procedure.
+If the Complaints Co-ordinator is unavailable or is the subject of the complaint, his/her duties will be carried out by the Vice Principal (Academic) or another senior member of staff.
 The main responsibilities of the Complaints Co-ordinator are to:

 · be the first point of contact while the matter remains unresolved and keep records